Test Driven Development: Best Practices and Benefits

 Introduction

-There are a lot of software development methodologies.
+There are a lot of software development methodologies, and software QA plays a crucial role in ensuring their effectiveness.
 The most popular approaches of the present day are Iterative and Agile.
-But there are also techniques that are rarely used in their entirety but developers make use of some of the advantages from them in the development process.
-I think the most well know is Test Driven Development (TDD in what follows).
+But there are also techniques that are rarely used in their entirety, though developers make use of some of the advantages from them in the development process.
+I think the most well-known is Test Driven Development (TDD, in what follows).

 Testing is a necessary step during software development.
-Test teams test user interfaces, the business logic of the application, they even can test some parts of the API, using test scripts or applications.
-But they are unable to do the clean test of the program modules and the program source code in general.
-This task is usually done by developers.
-They debug the code and create test applications to test some parts of the code.
-Today these methods of testing are a little bit out-of-date.
-Nowadays it is more convenient to write Unit tests (small tests to test individual methods or parts of the source code).
-There are a lot of Unit test frameworks for different programming languages.
-Starting from the most popular: .Net (NUnit, MsTest), Java (Jtest, Junit) to the less widely used, like Fortran (Funit) or Haskell (Hunit).
-In this article, all of the examples will be Microsoft .Net related, because the widest experience in Unit Testing is related to C# .Net development.
+Test teams use automated software testing and manual testing services to test user interfaces, the business logic of the application, and sometimes parts of the API, using test scripts or applications.
+However, they are unable to fully test the program modules and the source code in general.
+This task is usually handled by developers who debug the code and create test applications to evaluate certain parts of it.
+Today, these traditional testing methods are becoming outdated.
+It is now more efficient to write Unit tests (small tests that focus on individual methods or code segments).
+There are many Unit test frameworks for various programming languages, ranging from widely used ones like .Net (NUnit, MsTest) and Java (Jtest, Junit) to less common ones such as Fortran (Funit) or Haskell (Hunit).
+In this article, all examples will focus on Microsoft .Net, as the most extensive experience in Unit Testing is with C# .Net development.

 But what is the relation between TDD and Unit testing?
 The answer is the following, TDD is a development methodology based on Unit Testing.
 After creating an application architecture, after designing all the modules and classes, a developer creates a separate unit test project (the better practice is creating an individual test project for each module) and writes a test method for each logical part of the planned source code.
 Usually, this means the creation of test methods for each method (for example database layer: for all the entities to create, update and delete them) or for the business logic workflows like making a credit card payment or post the order to the tracking system.
 The main target is to cover the whole source code by unit tests so that all the code will be tested during test running.
 There are special tools to calculate the Unit test coverage in the project.
 For the MS .Net and .NUnit framework, such a tool is NCover.
 It runs all the unit tests, and checks which parts of the code are covered (it could check if if-construction and switch-construction cover all conditions).